 MTV had previously defined an expansion plan incorporating production from seven different mineral deposits using open pit and underground methods.
-Prior to the close of the Company's acquisition of MTV, MTV initiated technical reports conforming with National Instrument 43-101- Standards of Disclosure for Mineral Projects ("NI 43-101") for the expansion of the Don Gabriel deposit, adding a chlorine-oxidation (Salt-Leach) step to the existing SX-EW plant, extraction from the Papomono Massive mineral deposit, and production from several ancillary deposits proximate to the Don Gabriel and Papomono Massive mineral deposits.
+Prior to the close of the Company's acquisition of MTV, MTV initiated technical conforming with NI 43-101 for the expansion of the Don Gabriel deposit, adding a Salt Leach step to the existing SX-EW plant, bulk extraction from the Papomono Masivo mineral deposit, and production from several ancillary deposits proximate to the Don Gabriel and Papomono Masivo mineral deposits.